SolderedElectronics/Croduino-Basic2-Eagle-Files/README.md

 ## Description and details
 Croduino Basic2 is 100% Arduino compatible board made in EU(Croatia), created to promote Arduino culture in Croatia(well, it's named CROduino).
 Install Arduino software, plug it into USB and start DIY-ing!

-It has even more analog inputs than Arduino Uno, features FTDI USB chip and built-in voltage regulator.
+It has even more analog inputs than Arduino Uno, features Silabs USB to UART bridge and built-in voltage regulator.
 The main difference from original Arduino and Croduino is size.
 Croduino is just 5cm x 3cm which makes it very easy to implement into projects.
 More:

-- Atmega328 microcontroller(32kB flash, 2kB RAM, 0.5kB EEPROM)
+- Atmega328 microcontroller(32kB flash, 2kB RAM, 1kB EEPROM)
 - Silabs CP2102 USB to UART bridge
 - 22 I/O pins, 14 digital I/O, 6 PWM, 8 analog pins
 - Size only 3 x 5cm (1.2 x 2 inch)